• Home

 Mercy Ships cannot now visit on 28 March and are now booked in for June.

-It is proving difficult to prevent damage to the churchyard by vehicles but the matter is still being
+It is proving difficult to prevent damage to the churchyard by vehicles but the matter is still being attended to

-Accounts were considered, expenditure was broadly as expected and there had been a surplus on
+Accounts were considered, expenditure was broadly as expected and there had been a surplus on the accounts although it is likely that expenditure would be higher in 2025.

 The Budget was unanimously approved.

-Future expansion or refurbishment was considered but no action decided upon other than to take
+Future expansion or refurbishment was considered but no action decided upon other than to take forward the possible refurbishment of the vestry

 The fabric log book is now up to date.